 1997 – The environmental education degree is offered.

 2007 – The college’s landscape architecture program receives accreditation.

 2007 – Chatham College is granted university status by the Commonwealth of Pennsylvania and becomes Chatham University.

 2007 – Chatham signs the American College and University Presidents’ Climate Commitment (ACUPCC) agreement.

 2007 – Chatham University creates a Sustainability Office and hires its first Sustainability Coordinator.

 2008 – Chatham University acquires Eden Hall Farm and Eastside campuses.

 2009 – The Climate Action Plan is released with a goal of reducing Chatham’s carbon emissions to zero by the year 2025.

-2009 – The University established the School of Sustainability and the Environment.
+2009 – The University established the Falk School of Sustainability.
 The new School will provide ground–breaking and innovative, interdisciplinary education and research opportunities for undergraduate, graduate, and professional students to better prepare them to identify and solve challenges related to the environment and sustainability.

 2010 – The master planning process began for Chatham's Eden Hall Campus with the sustainability-focused firms BNIM and Andropogon.